What Is an FHA Loan?

-Because FHA loans are insured by the government, they have easier credit qualifying guidelines than most lenders, as well as relatively low closing costs and down payment requirements.
+Because FHA loans are insured by the government, they have easier credit qualifying guidelines than most other loans, as well as relatively low closing costs and down payment requirements.

-With an FHA loan, your down payment can be as low as 3.5% of the purchase price, assuming you have at least a 580 credit score.
+Wondering how much do you need down for an FHA loan?
+Your down payment can be as low as 3.5% of the purchase price, assuming you have at least a 580 credit score.
 And closing costs can be bundled with the loan.
 In other words, you don’t need much cash to close.

 However, it’s important to note that while the FHA has relatively lax guidelines for its loans, individual banks and lenders will always set their own FHA underwriting guidelines on top of those, known as lender overlays.